creifenscheid/db_rector/README.md

 |------------|------------------------------------------------------------------------------------------------------------|---------------------------------------|
 | phpVersion | The php version of the TYPO3 installation                                                                  | target version to support             |
 | sets       | 2 defined "UP_TO_TYPO3" sets<ul><li>the previous TYPO3 version</li><li>the current TYPO3 version</li></ul> | Rule sets to run on the target code |

-## Installation

-Install this extension via `composer req creifenscheid/db-rector` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/) and activate the extension in the Extension Manager of your TYPO3 installation.

-## Known working setups

-* DDEV (TYPO3 11, TYPO3 12)

-## Known not working setups

-* MacOS + MAMP

 ## Support
 I don't want your money or anything else.